 Friday, October 06 2023 @ 07:00 AM EDT

 Contributed by: Magpie

-As always, I ask you, I beseech you, to remember that these grades are extracted from somewhere in the vicinity of my nether regions.
+As always, I beg you to remember that these grades are extracted from somewhere in the vicinity of my nether regions.
 There is not, there never has been, there never will be, anything even remotely scientific about it.
 That's just the way it goes.
 I'm in it for the wisecracks.

 Here's what they mean, more or less: